Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

         export KUBECONFIG=/full/path/to/kconfig/kubeconfig-<cluster-name>>.yml
         kubectl get no -owide
         ```
+        This would work for all type of clusters
     1. Leverage vsphere plugin.
 Type the password when prompted.
         ```
         kubectl vsphere login --server <supervisor-ip> --insecure-skip-tls-verify -u administrator@vsphere.local --tanzu-kubernetes-cluster-name <cluster-name> --tanzu-kubernetes-cluster-namespace <supervisor-namespace>
         ```
+        This works only for TKGS clusters

 2. Check the following namespaces
 ```